 Hogarth procured a design bid for a 4x4 LCD video wall but feeling that the proposal lacked the impact they had envisioned, set out to obtain another option and engaged technology solutions provider Diversified.

 “Hogarth wanted a solution that was more engaging and visually dynamic,” said Diversified Account Executive Rudy De La Uz.
-Upon Diversified’s recommendation, Hogarth visited Leyard and Planar’s nearby New York City Showroom.
+Upon Diversified’s recommendation, Hogarth visited Planar’s nearby New York City Showroom.
 “Overall, they were very impressed with the range of display technologies that are available,” De La Uz said.
 “We made our suggestions and worked with Hogarth’s team to formalize a video wall design.”

 “There are no external jumpers or whips for cabling or power—it’s all done internally within the cabinet itself and because of that there are less failure points,” De La Uz said.
 “That was a huge advantage for being able to complete the installation on a tight timeframe.”

-Integrated in Hogarth’s new lobby entrance, the Leyard TVF Series LED video wall is used to show a highlight reel of recent client work from offices around the globe, but a larger purpose involves treating the installation as a digital canvas for displaying custom, experimental and personal work created by Hogarth’s in-house artists.
+Integrated in Hogarth’s new lobby entrance, the Planar TVF Series LED video wall is used to show a highlight reel of recent client work from offices around the globe, but a larger purpose involves treating the installation as a digital canvas for displaying custom, experimental and personal work created by Hogarth’s in-house artists.
 “In terms of content creation, the video wall allows us to showcase the talents of our people,” St. George Freeman said.

 With a curtain glass wall built in front of the lobby space, the video wall is visible from the street, creating the sense of a gallery-like environment, according to St. George Freeman.
 “It’s really about expressing the pride that we have in our work to anyone who might visit or pass by.”